JohnnyFee/johnnyfee.github.io/source/_posts/2014-03-18-nodejs-express.md

 Unlike GET submissions, which can be processed right out of the box, we need to enable a built-in middleware named `bodyParser` before we can process POST submissions.

-Load the bodyParser middleware before the routermiddleware to enable POST data handling:
+Load the bodyParser middleware before the router middleware to enable POST data handling:

     app.use(express.bodyParser());